Rehoming Your Beloved English Bull Terrier: A Comprehensive Guide

 Health and Medical Needs

 It's vital to have an up-to-date health record for your dog.
-Ensure vaccinations are current and that any medical conditions are documented.
+Ensure vaccinations are current and any medical conditions are documented.
 Be ready to share this information with rescues and potential adopters.
 A good understanding of your dog’s health status will help you find a suitable new owner who can meet those needs.

 Behavioural Assessment